 So that's my guide to Amsterdam's neighbourhoods.
 If you have any questions about where to stay in Amsterdam, feel free to leave a comment and I'll do my best to help you out.
 Also you can find more Amsterdam inspiration and information in posts like the best spots for taking photos in Amsterdam and how to get the most out of self-catering accommodation in Amsterdam, or just check out all of my Amsterdam posts for food, sights and other recommendations

-And if you'd like to save or share this image, here's an image for you to pin:
+And if you'd like to save or share this post, here are some images for you to pin:

 Frances M. Thompson